citp/privacy-policy-historical/k/kn/kni/knightfrank.com.md

-Where permitted by law, we combine personal information about you that Knight Frank has collected with personal information about you that a business partner has collected so we can jointly send tailored promotional communications to you.
+Where permitted by law, we combine Personal Information about you that Knight Frank has collected with Personal Information about you that a business partner has collected so we can jointly send tailored promotional communications to you.
 In such instances, our business partner will not be permitted to use Knight Frank data or the combined data for its own, independent marketing purposes.
 Our service provider will only be allowed to use the combined set of information to send you joint communications that we hope will be of interest to you.
 If you prefer not to receive these joint communications, you can always opt out by following the instructions provided in any such communication or through this Privacy Statement as indicated above.

-Please complete [this form ](https://web.archive.org/web/20171216012349id_/http%3A//www.knightfrank.com/legals/form.aspx)to receive a list of all third party service providers
+Please click [here ](https://web.archive.org/web/20180629025901id_/http%3A//www.knightfrank.com/legals/form.aspx)for how to obtain a list of Knight Frank third party service providers

 ### Other situations